-At the bottom of another binge it can feel all too easy to quickly commit to the nearest clinic offering a fast detox.
+There are a wealth of treatment options available for those fresh to the journey of recovery.
 But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

-- Do you need detox, or rehab?
+- Have you been detoxed before?
 Think about this carefully.

 Getting the right help means being picky about the support you'll receive while in treatment.